tregota/bulwan/README.md

 * EXPOSED_HTTPSERVER_URL_1
   - the URL to which calls using the EXPOSED_HTTPSERVER_PREFIX_1 route prefix are redirected to.
 Don't end with a slash.
 * EXPOSED_HTTPSERVER_PREFIX_2
   - another prefix.
-You can add howmany redirects you'd like as long as your don't skip over any indexes.
+You can add how many redirects you'd like as long as your don't skip over any indexes.
 * EXPOSED_HTTPSERVER_URL_2
   - another URL.
-You can add howmany redirects you'd like as long as your don't skip over any indexes.
+You can add how many redirects you'd like as long as your don't skip over any indexes.

 ## Commands
 The router handles commands in addition to the redirects, these are: